 How Bid Bonds Work

 From the standpoint of a venture owner, requiring contractors to obtain a bid bond will automatically ensure that there will be no ill-considered bids submitted, since any contractor would have to live up to the terms of the bond, or pay the penalties when he/she defaults on those terms.
-Surety companies which sell bonds to principals, are always very careful in screening the requests or applications for bonds, because the surety company can be held liable in the event of a claim.
+Surety companies which sell bonds to principals, are always very careful in screening the requests or applications for getting bonded, because the surety company can be held liable in the event of a claim.

 For that reason, it’s standard procedure to conduct thorough financial assessments, as well as a credit history check on any contractor business applying for a bid bond.
 When the bidding process is underway between several contractors, each one will estimate the total cost for a project, which represents a dollar figure they are willing to undertake the job for.
 This takes into account the contractor’s own expenses and the employees which have to be paid while working on the construction gig, as well as for the contractor’s own time and involvement.
 Each contractor will then submit this total dollar figure estimate to a project owner and wait for the selection process to conclude.